vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 ## 🧪 Hands-On: The Prompt Playground

 We’ve created a **Gradio-based interface** where you can experiment with different prompting strategies.
-Your aim is to find the best system prompt and configuration to summarize a given text.
+Your goal is to find the **best system prompt** and configuration to **summarize** a given text.

 Here’s what you can configure: